An engaging corporate culture is vital to helping any company thrive.

 - Encourage team members to share a feel-good story, a client success, or their priorities for the week using a Salesforce Chatter group or Slack

-- Create team competitions like fitness challenges, quarantine bakeoffs, or other creative activities
+- Create team competitions like fitness challenges, quarantine bake-offs, or other creative activities

-Give them what they need.
 The right gear can make working remotely a whole lot easier.
-I’ve helped some of my clients create WFH kits for their teams that include items like wireless earbuds, notepads, adult coloring books, insulated mugs, reusable straws, etc. It’s a fun and functional way to surprise your team and show appreciation.
+I’ve helped some of my clients create WFH kits for their teams.
+These kits include items like wireless earbuds, notepads, adult coloring books, insulated mugs, reusable straws, etc. It’s a fun and functional way to surprise your team and show appreciation.

 These are some of the ways we’ve found to build and maintain an engaging corporate culture for our team.
-We’re always open to new ideas: If you’ve got thoughts to share, chime in on our Facebook page.
+We’re always open to new ideas.
+If you’ve got thoughts to share, chime in on our Facebook page.